marksalvania/Make-Invoice-API/README.md

         "invoiceNo": "321",
         "BilledTo": "Sample billing address of client",
         "PaymentMethod": "Paypal",
-        "ShipTo": "This is a sample billing address", "BillDate": "2021-04-17",
+        "BillingAddress": "This is a sample billing address", "BillDate": "2021-04-17",
         "BillDueDate": "2021-04-10",
         "Notes": "This is my notes accepts<br />space html tag",